carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 The antiSMASH database provides researchers with an easy to use, up-to-date collection of annotated BGC data, which enable them to easily perform cross-genome analyses by offering complex queries on the datasets

 ## Browsing and Querying in the antiSMASH database

-1. Select "Browse" on the top menu bar
+Select "Browse" on the top menu bar either you can select "Query" in the center
-2. Either select "Query"

 > ![Forking Repositories]({{ page.root }}/fig/antiSMASH_db.png)